 Who keeps convenience stores running?

 There are 412,000 people employed in convenience stores across the UK.
-Here are the people who work in the shops day-to-day:
+Here are the people who work in these shops day to day.

 - Female - 66%